Downtown Watershed Study

 The Town of Christiansburg recently received a grant from the Virginia Department of Conservation and Recreation to conduct a downtown watershed study.
 The goal of this study is to evaluate drainage and flooding problems along Towne Branch (a tributary of Crab Creek that flows through Depot Park) and its floodplains, and to develop a list of planned drainage improvements by the Town.

-The consultant presented the findings of the study to Town Council on 6/12/18.
+The consultant presented the findings of the study to Town Council on June 12, 2018.
+A video of the presentation may be found here.
 To view the final study, please click here.
+A summary fact sheet is available here.

 The map below shows the area covered in the downtown watershed study: